datacarpentry/r-raster-vector-geospatial/_episodes/06-vector-open-shapefile-in-r.md

 We use the `add = TRUE` argument to overlay shapefiles on top of each other, as we would when creating a map in a typical GIS application like QGIS.

-We can use `main=""` to give our plot a title.
+We can use `main = ""` to give our plot a title.
 If we want the title to span two lines, we use `\n` where the line should break.

 ~~~
 # Plot multiple shapefiles
-plot(aoiBoundary_HARV, col = "lightgreen",
+plot(aoi_boundary_HARV, col = "lightgreen",
-     main="NEON Harvard Forest\nField Site")
+     main = "NEON Harvard Forest\nField Site")
 plot(lines_HARV, add = TRUE)

 # use the pch element to adjust the symbology of the points